Paladin-Tim/Steamship-Cartoon/README.md

-# Steamship-Cartoon
+# Steamship Cartoon

-A little training with CSS animations during studying web-development at Yandex.
+A little cartoon made with pure CSS animations during studying web-development at Yandex.